adriansanthosh77-dev/Whisperflowactions/README.md

 ## What It Does

-JARVIS listens for a hotkey, records speech, transcribes it, collects desktop and browser context, parses a structured intent, confirms risky actions, executes through browser automation, and logs the result for future learning.
+Whisperflowactions listens for a hotkey, records speech, transcribes it, collects desktop and browser context, parses a structured intent, confirms risky actions, executes through browser automation, and logs the result for future learning.

 The current MVP supports: